Vkerubo/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:
   - Check error on the console
-  - Add route in the routes.rb file in the config folder.
+  - update fetch

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  - Check error on the console
+  - Add route in the routes.rb file in the config folder.